Hero of the Russian Federation: Recipients

 On 16 August 2009, the Russian Air Force's aerobatics demonstration team, Russian Knights' commander, Guard Colonel Igor Tkachenko was killed when his Sukhoi Su-27 collided in mid-air with another Sukhoi Su-27 whilst practicing for the 2009 MAKS Airshow.
 He was awarded the title of Hero of the Russian Federation posthumously on 22 August 2009.

 The medal has been awarded posthumously approximately 340 times, primarily to people involved in the first and second wars in Chechnya.
 In 2010 a posthumous award was made by President Dmitry Medvedev to Evgeny Chernyshov, the chief of the Moscow fire department on 24 March 2010.
 Chernyshov died on 20 March 2010 saving others' lives.

 On 28 March 2012, during a training exercise at a Far Eastern military base near the town of Belogorsk, Major Sergei Solnechnikov pushed a soldier away from an unsuccessfully thrown grenade and covered the grenade with his own body after it bounced back into the trench they were in with dozens of soldiers standing nearby.
 He was awarded the title of Hero of the Russian Federation posthumously the following day on 29 March.

-In February 2014, Colonel Alexander Popov who was commander of a detachment of Russian Spetsnaz took part in the 2014 Crimean crisis.
+In February 2014, Colonel Alexander Popov who was commander of a detachment of Russian Spetsnaz took part in the annexation of Crimea by the Russian Federation.
 On 4 April 2014 in a ("closed") decree of the President of the Russian Federation, he was awarded the title of Hero of the Russian Federation for "courage and heroism displayed in the performance of military duty."